-- Believing all students can learn. - · Providing programs and services wherever possible in home schools. - Providing a range of placement options. - Providing a focus on inclusive practices in our schools as an integral part of school culture. - Developing Individual Education Plans (IEPs) that focus on improved student learning. - Providing appropriate accommodations and modifications as required. - Developing learning communities that promote respect for differences, diversity and inclusivity. - Recognizing, valuing and validating all students. - Inviting and supporting students to be active participants in all aspects of school activity. - Creating environments for all staff, students, parents/guardians and other partners to focus on shared understandings of common goals.
+- Believing all students can learn. - Setting high expectations. - Providing programs and services wherever possible in home schools. - Providing a range of placement options. - Providing a focus on inclusive practices in our schools as an integral part of school culture. - Developing Individual Education Plans (IEPs) that focus on improved student learning. - Providing appropriate accommodations and modifications as required. - Developing learning communities that promote respect for differences, diversity and inclusivity. - Recognizing, valuing and validating all students. - Inviting and supporting students to be active participants in all aspects of school activity. - Creating environments for all staff, students, parents/guardians and other partners to focus on shared understandings of common goals.

-To learn more about Individual Education Plans and Identification, Placement and Review Committees, visit the programs section on the Board website.
+To learn more about Individual Education Plans (IEPs) and Identification, Placement and Review Committees (IPRCs), visit the Special Education section on the Board website.
 For more information about available programs or services for your child, please contact your child's teacher or principal.